 A permission rule grants data access to a set of records.
 Permission rules can grant access to all records or just some records depending on a matching condition between the user record and the table.

 Standard permissions include granular permission options but are limited to have the same permission rules applied to all users.

-Advanced permissions includes everything from standard permissions but also includes the concept of roles which allows different users in the same portal to have different experiences (see different data, fields and pages).
+Advanced permissions includes everything from standard permissions but also includes the concept of roles which allows different users in the same app to have different experiences (see different data, fields and pages).

-When Advanced Permissions is enabled you can define roles for the different types of users that will access your portal.
+When Advanced Permissions is enabled you can define roles for the different types of users that will access your app.

 User Role Field

 The user role field determines which user belongs to which role.